CPB Compliance

 As a university licensee, the Youngstown State University Board of Trustees serves as WYSU-FM’s governing board.
 The Board of Trustees of Youngstown State University is composed of 11 members who are appointed by the Governor of the State of Ohio, with the advice and consent of the State Senate.
 WYSU does not control the selection of the board members.

-Although WYSU as a university licensee is not required to have a Community Advisory Board, it does maintain a Community Advisory Council that meets two times per year.
-In FY 2023, the Community Advisory Council consists of 14 members.
+Although WYSU as a university licensee is not required to have a Community Advisory Board, it does maintain one, In FY2025 The Community Advisory Council consisted of 14 members.
 Of those, 7 are female; 7 are male; and 3 are racially diverse.

-In FY2023 the WYSU staff consists of 5 full-time employees.
-Of those, 2 are white females, and 3 are white male.
+In FY2025 the WYSU staff consists of 6 full-time employees.
+Of those, 3 are white females, and 3 are white male.
 There are three part-time employees.
 Of those, 1 is an African-American male, and 2 are white males.
 WYSU also works with student employees who add additional age, race, and cultural diversity to station operations.

 Youngstown State University Policies and Procedures regarding Equal Employment Opportunity, Diversity and Workplace Environment